romatou18/go-ais-position-processor/README.md

 `./govessel -in sample_data/part0000.json -out geojson_output_file.json`

-## Code files

-- main.go
-- jsonwriter.go
-- haversine.go

-## Performance and memory footprint
-On a modest 1500 NZD 2020 laptop i5-10210U with 16GB of RAM, the program processed a 3GB input file counting 8.955.836 AIS messages (json records) in 1min20secs on my laptop and used max 700MB of RAM.

 ## Mapping and representation on the world map
 The generated geojson report can be uploaded on http://geojson.io in order to be visualised on the world map.